Frequently Asked Questions

 Is Physics LE compatible with all web browsers?

 Physics LE is compatible with all standards-compliant web browsers.
-The following web browsers have been tested and are fully compatibile (latest browser versions): Chrome, Firefox, Safari, Edge, Internet Explorer.
+The following web browsers have been tested and are fully compatible (latest browser versions): Chrome, Firefox, Safari, and Edge.

 Can the Physics LE gradebook be exported?